If you are interested in becoming a Faculty Associate of the GLRC, please fill out this form.

 Jennifer Stephen specializes in 20th-century Canadian social, political and economic history and comparative welfare state history.

-Mark P. Thomas is Associate Professor in the Department of Sociology.
+Mark P. Thomas is Professor of Sociology and Chair of the Department of Sociology at York University.
 He is former Director of the Global Labour Research Centre at York and has been a Visiting Professor at the Institute of Political Economy, Carleton University, and a Visiting Researcher at Institut de Recherches Sociologiques, Université de Genève.
 Current areas of research include: work, time, and new technologies; labour, austerity, and populism in urban North America; and the enforcement of employment standards legislation in Canada.
 Thomas is the author of Regulating Flexibility: The Political Economy of Employment Standards (McGill-Queens, 2009), co-author of Work and Labour in Canada: Critical Issues, 3rd Edition (Canadian Scholars Press, 2017) and Closing the Employment Standards Enforcement Gap: Improving Protections for People in Precarious Jobs (University of Toronto Press, 2020), and co-editor of several volumes including Change and Continuity: Canadian Political Economy in the New Millennium (McGill-Queen’s University Press, 2019) and Power and Everyday Practices, 2nd Edition (University of Toronto Press, 2019).
 His work has also been published in journals including Antipode, Economic & Industrial Democracy, Journal of Industrial Relations, Labor Studies Journal, Labour/Le Travail, Studies in Political Economy, and Work, Employment & Society.

 Eric Tucker has been a professor at Osgoode Hall Law School, York University, Toronto since 1981.
 He has degrees from Columbia, Yale and York University.
 He has published extensively on labour and employment law and occupational health and safety regulation and on legal history.
 He is the author of Administering Danger in the Workplace (1990) and co-author of Labour before the Law (2001) and Self-Employed Workers Organize (2005).
 He is also the editor of Working Disasters: The Politics of Recognition and Response (2006) and co-editor of Work on Trial: Canadian Labour Law Struggles (2010), Property on Trial: Canadian Property Law Cases in Context (2012) and Constitutional Labour Rights in Canada: Farm Workers and the Fraser Case (2012).